quasarframework/quasar-framework.org/source/components/flex-css.md

 ```

 ### QInput Example
-Let's say we want to build something depicted in the two picture below.
+Let's say we want to build something depicted in the two pictures below.
 ![QInput on sm+ windows](/images/gutter-sm.png)
 ... which becomes like below on xs windows:
 ![QInput on xs windows](/images/gutter-xs.png)